Robert Louis Stevenson: Literary and artistic connections

-Marriage
+Marriage and California

-The canoe voyage with Simpson brought Stevenson to Grez-sur-Loing in September 1876, where he met Fanny Van de Grift Osbourne (1840–1914), born in Indianapolis.
-She had married at age 17 and moved to Nevada to rejoin husband Samuel after his participation in the American Civil War.
+The canoe voyage with Simpson brought Stevenson to Grez-sur-Loing in September 1876, where he met Fanny Van de Grift Osbourne (1840–1914), born in Indianapolis in the United States.
+She had married at age 17 and moved to Nevada to rejoin her husband Samuel after his participation in the American Civil War.
 Their children were Isobel (or "Belle"), Lloyd and Hervey (who died in 1875).
 But anger over her husband's infidelities led to a number of separations.
-In 1875, she had taken her children to France where she and Isobel studied art.
+In 1875 she had taken her children to France, where she and Isobel studied art.
 By the time Stevenson met her, Fanny was herself a magazine short-story writer of recognised ability.

 Stevenson returned to Britain shortly after this first meeting, but Fanny apparently remained in his thoughts, and he wrote the essay "On falling in love" for The Cornhill Magazine.
 They met again early in 1877 and became lovers.
 Stevenson spent much of the following year with her and her children in France.
-In August 1878, she returned to San Francisco and Stevenson remained in Europe, making the walking trip that formed the basis for Travels with a Donkey in the Cévennes (1879).
-But he set off to join her in August 1879, aged 28, against the advice of his friends and without notifying his parents.
+In August 1878 she returned to San Francisco and Stevenson remained in Europe, making the walking trip that formed the basis for Travels with a Donkey in the Cévennes (1879).
+He set off to join her in August 1879, aged 28, against the advice of his friends and without notifying his parents.
 He took a second-class passage on the steamship Devonia, in part to save money but also to learn how others travelled and to increase the adventure of the journey.
 He then travelled overland by train from New York City to California.
 He later wrote about the experience in The Amateur Emigrant.
 It was a good experience for his writing, but it broke his health.

 He was near death when he arrived in Monterey, California, where some local ranchers nursed him back to health.
 He stayed for a time at the French Hotel located at 530 Houston Street, now a museum dedicated to his memory called the "Stevenson House".
-While there, he often dined "on the cuff," as he said, at a nearby restaurant run by Frenchman Jules Simoneau, which stood at what is now Simoneau Plaza; several years later, he sent Simoneau an inscribed copy of his novel Strange Case of Dr Jekyll and Mr Hyde (1886), writing that it would be a stranger case still if Robert Louis Stevenson ever forgot Jules Simoneau.
+While there, he often dined "on the cuff", as he said, at a nearby restaurant run by a Frenchman named Jules Simoneau, which stood at what is now Simoneau Plaza; several years later, he sent Simoneau an inscribed copy of his novel Strange Case of Dr Jekyll and Mr Hyde (1886), writing that it would be a stranger case still if Robert Louis Stevenson ever forgot Jules Simoneau.
 While in Monterey, he wrote an evocative article about "the Old Pacific Capital" of Monterey.